Birmingham (Shirley) Driving Test Centre

 How many tests are taken at Birmingham (Shirley) each year?

-How do I book a driving test at Birmingham (Shirley)?
+How do I book a test at Birmingham (Shirley) and what do I need?

 How long is the wait for a driving test at Birmingham (Shirley)?